Why Shop with Us

 Customers also Bought:

 The Carpenter Bee Control Kit provides a complete carpenter bee control solution for your home.
 The kit contains Delta Dust with a B&G Bulb Duster that allows you to dust in existing carpenter bee holes, and 20 x 3/8 inch plugs to stop up the holes.
-In addition, 4 x 8mL single pack doses of Temprid SC Insecticide comes with this kit.
+In addition, 4 x 8mL single pack doses of Temprid SC Insecticide come with this kit.
 Temprid SC is a liquid concentrate that must be diluted with water and applied with a hand sprayer.
 Temprid SC is a unique insecticide concentrate with two active ingredients for quick initial kill and long-term residual effects.

-Carpenter Bee Control Kit is made up of these products:
+Carpenter Bee Control Kit contains these products:

 1 x Delta Dust Insecticide

 1 x B&G Bulb Duster 1150

 1 x Trebor Plastic Plugs - 3/8 inch - Pack of 20

 4 x Temprid SC Insecticide - 8 mL

 You save $13.30!